Particular/docs.particular.net/nservicebus/azure-service-bus/addressing-logic.md

 The following layers are available for replacement in the addressing logic:

- * Validation: Determines how entity names are validated and is represented by an implementation of `IValidationStrategy`.
+ * Validation: Determines how entity names and paths are validated.
  * Sanitization: Determines how invalid entity names are cleaned up, represented by an implementation of `ISanitizationStrategy`.
  * Individualization: Determines how entity names are modified when used in different consumption modes, represented by an implementation of `IIndividualizationStrategy`.
  * NamespacePartitioning: Determines how entities are partitioned across namespaces, represented by an implementation `INamespacePartinioningStrategy`.